 [When I was maybe ten (or somewhere there-abouts), I found a note my sister had written (or maybe received) from one of her friends.
 However, it was a bunch of pictures and I couldn’t understand it.
 So, being the annoying little sister I was, I insisted (amidst her protests) that she explain it to me…I don’t remember why (maybe they were studying Egypt in school) but they had made a hieroglyphic key and were using it to pass notes back and forth, undetected in their content.
 I remember thinking this was wildly brilliant and I was soooo excited when my sister made me my very own…]

 Shortly after coming across The Egyptian Book of the Dead and the Egyptian papyrus scrolls and doing in-depth studies of Isis, Hathor, Bastet, Ma’at, Nut, and Sekhmet – I began having very vivid dreams of Egypt.
 I had profound meditations and shamanic journeys in which I was visited by Isis and Anubis.
-One day, after years of study, it became clear to me that while I will forever be a student in this life – it was time to embody all I had learned and began to walk the path of the priestess; and to teach others who are deeply needing to connect with their divine feminine and wombs to heal.
+One day, after years of study, it became clear to me that while I will forever be a student in this life – it was time to integrate and embody all I had learned and thus I began to fully walk the path of the old ways – the ancient; and to lead others back inward to their own sacred temples of intuition;themselves.